ElastoPlasm Reference

 Returns

-: A dictionary containing the merged configuration, with kernels and precision set for:instr
+Dict: A dictionary containing the merged configuration, with kernels and precision set for:instrtype.

 Behavior